-For the past 4 years the Police Hall of Fame has utilized a beautiful visual image to aid in remembering fallen heroes.
+For the past 9 years the Police Hall of Fame has utilized a beautiful visual image to aid in remembering fallen heroes.
 This image came to be called “The Hill of Remembrance”.
 Each year flags are posted on the hillside out front of the Hall of Fame in honor of each family survivor currently in Hall of Fame programs.
-This past May, during Police Week, 11,239 flags were posted.
-Local Boy Scout Troops have helped post in the past but in an ironic twist, the posting this year was done by inmates from the local Brevard County prison system.
+This past May, during Police Week, 12,823 flags were posted.

 Plans for the 2020 Memorial – the 60th anniversary of the American Police Hall of Fame – are already in the early stages, and the facility is anticipating that the new Eternal Flame and Walk of Heroes will be well under way by May 2020, as well.